“As I perform Bach’s Chaconne, I feel as though I am given a rare glimpse over the edge.”

 How important is the order in which you play these pieces ?
 The last time I heard you you did a Sonata in three blocks and then a Partita ...
 Do you always do that?

-'In 2013, the Muziekgebouw aan 't IJ asked me to do the complete set, which would be in two evenings.
-It seemed an impossible task, although I said yes anyway ...
-In the preparation for it, I played the entire set twice in one evening and then I felt that this gave the most beautiful tension curve.
-Precisely in the order originally written down by Bach.
-The centre of gravity in the middle with Sonata in a minor and the Partita in d minor, with the Chaconne as the dramatic climax.
-Then the music moves towards the light again with the Sonata in C major and the Partita in E major.
+'In 2013, the Muziekgebouw aan 't IJ asked me to do the complete set, which would be performed on two evenings.
+It seemed like an impossible task, but I said yes anyway...
+In preparation, I played the entire set twice in one evening, and then I felt that this gave the most beautiful curve of tension.
+Exactly in the order Bach originally wrote it down.
+The centre of gravity in the middle, with the Sonata in A minor and the Partita in D minor, with the Chaconne as a dramatic climax.
+Then the music moves back towards the light with the Sonata in C major and the Partita in E major.
 These really work as a catharsis.
-It's quite a tour de force, but somehow I experience that original tension arc with the pauses together with the audience as really very meaningful and nice.
-If I 'only' play a selection from the cycle, the ideal order is always a bit of a search.
-I still sometimes vary that.
-The movements are all equally dear to me in a way, although the first Partita is a bit of a crazy one, I find it so beautiful, somewhat sad or nostalgic but somehow it is always difficult for the audience, just too abstract apparently.'
+It's quite a tour de force, but somehow I find that original arc of tension with the pauses, together with the audience, is really very meaningful and beautiful.
+When I 'only' play a selection from the cycle, the ideal order is always a bit of a search.
+Sometimes I still vary it.
+The movements are all equally dear to me in a way, although the first Partita is a bit crazy, I find it so beautiful, a bit sad or nostalgic, but somehow it is always difficult for the audience, just too abstract apparently.'

 Magisterial